 About TheoFantastique

-Although we live in an age more interested in finding spectacle than substance in popular culture, particularly in regards to the fantastic, at this blog the reader will find a unique synthesis of both a fans enjoyment of the fantastic in pop culture, and an academic exploration of why so many people find these things fascinating, and what they tell us about ourselves.
-Through commentary and interviews, and an application of my background in intercultural and religious studies, I explore the social, cultural, mythic, archetypal, imaginative, and spiritual aspects of the fantastic.
+Although we live in an age more interested in finding spectacle than substance in popular culture, particularly in regards to the fantastic, at this blog the reader will find a unique synthesis of both a fans enjoyment of the fantastic in pop culture (nominated for a Rondo Award in Best Blog category of 2011), and an academic exploration of teratology (the study of monsters), so as to find out why so many people find these things fascinating.
+Through commentary and interviews, and an application of my background in intercultural and religious studies, I explore the social, cultural, mythic, archetypal, imaginative, and even sacred aspects of the fantastic.
+This includes not only explorations in film, television, video games, and comics and graphic novels, but also phenomena in popular culture such as hyper-real (or fiction-based) spiritualities, and the paranormal.

 A few words are in order in terms of explaining the title of this blog.
 “Theo” comes from the Greek word theos for god, and fantastique is a French term that refers to the fantastic in fantasy, science fiction, and horror.
-Put together, the title “TheoFantastique” makes reference to the possibility that the fantastic in pop culture may not only provide us with entertainment, but also windows into transcendence.
+Put together, the title “TheoFantastique” makes reference to the possibility that the fantastic in pop culture may not only be entertaining, but also provide us with windows into transcendence.

 Beyond my own writing and interviews on this site be sure to visit the links I’ve compiled as well.
 These include sites that facilitate a fan’s enjoyment of the fantastic, as well as those that can take us deeper into our understanding of the fantastic in human imagination and experience.

 I hope you will undertake and enjoy this journey with me.
+One way you can do that is by joining my Patreon group.
 Along the way I think you will not only experience both fright and fun, but you might also learn more about the fantastic and what it tells us about ourselves and the world in which we live.
-Thoughtful posted comments are always welcome, and inquiries can be directed to johnm@theofantastique.com.
+Thoughtful posted comments are always welcome, and inquiries can be directed to johnwmorehead@msn.com.
 Posts on this website are my intellectual property and are copyrighted.
 Please contact me with requests for quotations which exceed fair use.

 Here’s to a new world of gods and monsters.
 Enjoy your journey into the fantastic.